 Boulder Housing Partners, as the city’s housing authority, will likely be exempt from the tax.
 Other affordable housing providers will not be, so it will take some money out of their budgets (or be passed along to renters).

-Other considerations: The current rate of evictions may increase, and soon, with the expiring of a state moratorium on evictions and a federal boost to unemployment.
+The current rate of evictions may increase, and soon, with the expiring of a state moratorium on evictions and a federal boost to unemployment.
 In April, at the very beginning of the pandemic, BARHA reported that 12% of its members’ tenants did not pay, about 1,600 units.
 The organization represents property owners who collectively account for about 63% of Boulder’s rental housing stock.

 Boulder’s program won’t means test, which has both pros and cons.
 As stated above, some cities have limited their programs to those of lower incomes, which could limit costs.
 Leaving it available to all may include some middle-wage earners, who could still struggle to afford legal representation.
 Probably, though, it will be a wash, since most people face eviction due to nonpayment, suggesting financial strain.
 Organizations which serve low-income populations report that, often, eviction is precipitated by personal or financial crisis.

 Much of the information on eviction is provided in reports and studies produced by advocacy groups or nonprofit legal providers.
 That’s not as problematic as private industry sponsoring studies — neither group, by their nature, stands to “profit” off right-to-counsel programs.
 But they do have a clear, if noble, agenda.

 Boulder is absent from Eviction Lab, set up by Princeton University as the first nationwide database of evictions.
 Data collected from an official city program could supplement local understanding of evictions and impacts, as well as the efficacy of interventions such as legal representation.